 TRUTH #2: These terms denote causally related but distinct phenomena.
 “Global warming” refers to the rising temperature of the Earth’s surface as a result of increased GHG concentrations.
 “Climate change” refers to changes in the world’s climates as a result of this warming.
 Global warming is thus the cause, and climate change is its effect.
 This also means that the common practice of using “climate change” to refer to the full range of harmful GHG effects is incorrect.
 We therefore use “GHG crisis” for this purpose.

 As young people who are desperately trying to escape the calamity we face, we are appalled that these and other terms have been compromised.
 We are reminded of George Orwell’s Newspeak, which shaped and simplified the language so as to make non-compliant thought impossible.
-The modified strategy here is to muddle the core vocabulary in order to prevent rational discussion and analysis, thereby averting fundamental change.
+The modified strategy here is to muddle the core vocabulary in order to prevent coherent discussion and analysis, thereby averting fundamental change.

 LIE #3: The rational aim for the GHG crisis is net-zero GHG emissions.